PC Bottleneck Calculator

 What Is a PC Bottleneck and Why It Destroys Gaming Performance

 A bottleneck happens when one component in your PC holds back everything else.
 Imagine a water pipe: if you connect a fire hose to a garden hose, the water flow is limited by the narrower pipe—no matter how much pressure the fire hose provides.
 In gaming PCs, this usually means pairing a weak CPU with a powerful GPU (or vice versa), resulting in wasted money and disappointing frame rates.
+According to Intel's gaming PC building guide, component balance is the most critical factor for optimal performance.
 You're essentially paying for performance you'll never see because one component can't keep up with the other.

 Why Bottlenecks Cost You Money: